bloomberg/chromium.bb/native_client_sdk/src/doc/reference/pnacl-c-cpp-language-support.rst

 architectures and offer performance which matches or approaches hardware-specific uses.

-SIMD vector support was added to Portable Native Client for version 37 of Chrome and more features, including performance enhancements, are expected to be added in subsequent releases.
+SIMD vector support was added to Portable Native Client for version 37 of Chrome and more features, including performance enhancements, have been added in subsequent releases, see the :ref:`Release Notes <sdk-release-notes>` for more details.

 Hand-Coding Vector Extensions
 -----------------------------